 Under the Income Tax Act and in companies Act, depreciation is provided on the Fixed Assets.

-Under Income Tax, Depreciation is provided on the basis of percentage (%) of the written down value (WDV) of fixed assets.
-In new companies act, depreciation is allowed on the basis of the useful life of assets and residual value.
+Under Income Tax, Depreciation is provided on the basis of the percentage (%) of the written down value (WDV) of fixed assets.
+In the new companies act, depreciation is allowed on the basis of the useful life of assets and residual value.
 No depreciation rate is given in the schedule.

-In this article, we have compiled the useful life of various tangible assets as given in companies act 2013 and rate of depreciation applicable if assets are purchased on or after 01st April 2014 and residual value as 5%.
+In this article, we have compiled the useful life of various tangible assets as given in the companies act 2013 and rate of depreciation applicable if assets are purchased on or after 01st April 2014 and residual value as 5%.

 Depreciation Rate as Per Companies Act For AY 2020-21: Chart